matthewfranglen/category-set-graph/README.md

 isomorphism between them that means that the two values produced by the mapping must have an isomorphism between them.

-One way to preserve this is to map both values in category X to the
+One way to preserve this is to map both values in category X to the same graph within category Set.
+Then the isomorphism is identity.
+This would allow a unidirectional graph, as the morphisms between the sets would be incidental to the original structure of category X.

+Another way would be to:

+ * Order the target sets arbitrarily
+ * Define a mapping from X(a) -> Set(a) where the morphisms between sets {x, y} are included if `x <= y`
+ * Define a mapping from X(b) -> Set(b) where the morphisms between sets {x, y} are included if `x >= y`
+ * Define a mapping from Set(a) -> Set(b) where the morphisms between sets are flipped
+ * Repeat this for Set(b) -> Set(a)

+In this case the mapping between X and Set would be a bidirectional graph as both directions would be represented.
+This solution feels a little bit better as it doesn't immediately dismiss one of the defining qualities of category X (that it has two values, not one).

 ## Definitions